noruzzamans/Quick-Checkout-Direct-Checkout-Button-Quick-View-for-WooCommerce/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Improve your conversion rate with a streamlined and increase sales with a simple checkout process.
+100% Free and customizable direct checkout button.
+Improve your conversion rate with a streamlined process and increase sales with a simple checkout process.

 == Description ==